erikg713/NodeSight/README.md

-Here is a **clean, professional `nodesight/README.md`** that fits the architecture you've been building.
-It explains the purpose of **NodeSight**, how it integrates with PiGuard, and how to run it.

----

 # NodeSight

 **NodeSight** is the distributed threat-monitoring layer of PiGuard.
 It observes system activity, analyzes suspicious behavior, and streams intelligence to the PiGuard security engine in real time.